 The UL MU Disable subfield indicates whether UL MU operation is suspended or resumed by the non-AP STA.
 The UL MU Disable subfield is set to 1 to indicate that UL MU operation is suspended; otherwise it is set to 0 to indicate that UL MU operation is resumed.
 An AP sets the UL MU Disable subfield to 0.

-The Tx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA can transmit and is set to NSS – 1.
+The Tx NSTS subfield indicates the maximum number of spacel time streams, NSTS, that the STA supports in transmission(#7717) and is set to NSTS – 1.(#4733, 9804)

 Operating mode indication